alpheios-project/documentation/README.md

 This repository contains the Alpheios Developer Documentation.
 The issues list is the place to discuss major development issues such as refactoring, technologies decisions, etc.

-This README document summaries are current development practices.
+This README document summarizes our current development practices.

 ## GitHub Workflows